Raigouu/Gamezone/README.md

 The analysis result should be able to aid Gamezone's product team in making a decision on which product should be improved or discontinued due to its own performance.

 **Data Preparation & Cleaning**
-During the cleaning process, below is the list of issues found:
+During the cleaning process, below is the list of issues were found:
+'order' table
 	- order_id:
 		Even though it is supposed to be the unique identifier, it has duplicates that can be divided into two categories.
 			1. same order_id with the same user_id